Mosto Bar

 What to know

-Mosto seats maybe 30 people comfortably, and the bar itself holds about 10.
+Mosto seats about 30 people, and the bar itself holds about 10.
 No reservations.
 First come, first served.
 Weeknights are manageable.
 Friday and Saturday after 9pm, expect a wait or standing room.

-This is a sipping bar, not a cocktail lounge.
-The bartenders are passionate about agave spirits and will happily guide you through a tasting if you’re curious.
+This is a sipping bar.
+The bartenders know agave spirits and will guide you through a tasting if you’re curious.
 Ask about the seasonal mezcals.
 They rotate stock that you won’t find at most bars.